jasonsckrabulis/mcwhinnie_etal_respirometry/README.md

-ReadTime | Time of day of measurement start date calculated by real-time clock module Millis | Milliseconds since power was provided to device for time series FlowAnalog | Number of analog reads (0 to 1023) on the flow rate sensor pin FlowVoltage | Calculated voltage based on FlowAnalog FlowRate | Calculated flow rate in SCCM based on voltage O2Analog | Number of analog reads (0 to 1023) on the oxygen sensor pin O2Voltage | Calculated voltage based on O2Analog O2Percent | Calculated oxygen percentage based on voltage
+ReadTime | Time of day of measurement start date calculated by real-time clock module Millis | Milliseconds since power was provided to device for time series FlowAnalog | Number of analog reads (0 to 1023) on the flow rate sensor pin FlowVoltage | Calculated voltage based on `FlowAnalog` FlowRate | Calculated flow rate in SCCM based on `FlowVoltage` O2Analog | Number of analog reads (0 to 1023) on the oxygen sensor pin O2Voltage | Calculated voltage based on `O2Analog` O2Percent | Calculated oxygen percentage based on `O2Voltage`